-2016 marked the launch of the WID-JPMorgan Chase & Co.
-Conference Accessibility Initiative.
-In 2017, we are excited to continue this pioneering work.
-For this effort, WID, in partnership with JPMorgan Chase, is actively striving to make community development and policy conferences more accessible to, and inclusive of, people with disabilities.
+The WID-JPMorgan Chase & Co.
+Conference Accessibility Initiative launched in 2016.
+In 2020, we are excited for the fifth year of this pioneering work.
+For this effort, WID, in partnership with JPMorgan Chase, is actively striving to make community development and policy conferences more accessible to and inclusive of people with disabilities.

-Across America, convenings of civil rights and community development organizations help to set the economic opportunity agenda.
+Across the United States, convenings of civil rights and community development organizations help to set the economic opportunity agenda.
 Unless the conferences fully integrate disability access issues into their content–and people with disabilities are present–the needs and perspectives of the disability community will be largely left out of the discussion.

 Through disability accommodations, scholarships, and training, WID and JPMorgan Chase continue to make conference accessibility and economic opportunity more inclusive to the 54 million Americans with disabilities.

-- Read the press release for information about the kickoff in March 2016.
+Read the press release for information about the kickoff in March 2016 for more information.

 Conference Accessibility Tools